kamilburda/gimp-export-layers/README.md

 file format supported by GIMP and third-party plug-ins.

 Features:
-* uses native dialogs for file format export procedures to adjust file format settings
+* uses native dialogs for file formats to adjust export settings
 * uses layer names as filenames for the exported images
 * supports layer groups and optionally treats them as folders
 * can optionally export only layers whose file extension matches specified file extension